Something to Hide (film)

 Something to Hide (in the U.S. also reissued as Shattered), is a 1972 British thriller film, written and directed by Alastair Reid, based on a 1963 novel by Nicholas Monsarrat.
 The film stars Peter Finch, Shelley Winters, Colin Blakely, Linda Hayden and John Stride.
 Finch plays a man harassed by his shrewish wife (Winters) who, after picking up a pregnant teenage hitchhiker (Hayden), is driven to murder and madness.
-The film was not released commercially in the United States until 1976.
+The film was not released commercially in the USA until 1976.